-‘The Masked Singer UK’ Spoilers: Could Harlequin Be This BRIT Award Winner?
+'The Masked Singer UK' Spoilers: Could Harlequin Be This BRIT Award Winner?

 According to Chronicle Live, their clue package mentioned "breaking news."
 Harlequin also revealed they once starred as a male lead in a musical.

-Ora guessed that it could be music icon Tracey Chapman.
-However, some fans are confident it is a different female songstress with a distinctive tone.

-“Harlequin is Gabrielle for sure!
-My partner is a massive fan and I’ve seen her so many times because of him that I recognized it straight away #MaskedSingerUk,” one user tweeted.
+Ora guessed that it could be music icon Tracy Chapman.
+However, some fans are confident it is a different female songstress with a distinctive tone."Harlequin is Gabrielle for sure!
+My partner is a massive fan and I've seen her so many times because of him that I recognized it straight away #MaskedSingerUk," one user tweeted.

 "Ok my guess for the first masked singer harlequin is Gabrielle.
 Her voice is very similar, the clues aren't matching up yet, but I'm putting it out there #TheMaskedSinger," another person shared in a tweet.

-“Harlequin sounds just like Gabrielle to me! #MaskedSinger #Harlequin,” remarked a third account on Twitter.
+"Harlequin sounds just like Gabrielle to me! #MaskedSinger #Harlequin," a third Twitter user speculated.

-“Harlequin is the singer Gabrielle @MaskedSingerUK #maskedsinger,” a fourth user tweeted.
+"Harlequin is the singer Gabrielle @MaskedSingerUK #maskedsinger," a fourth fan tweeted.

 British singer Gabrielle rose to fame after her 1993 single "Dreams" topped the charts in the U.K. Since then, the BRIT Award winner has scored herself nine more Top 10 singles and a total of five Top 10 albums, per The Official Charts.